openshift/openshift-origin-design/web-console/knikubevirt/deplying-kubevirt/deploying-kubevirt.md

 The user modifies the YAML and clicks “Save” to return to the screen.

 ![CR step - YAML edited](img/2-14.png)
-The link to edit the YAML changes to indicate that a change has occurred and the user can reset that change (‘Reset’ button available within the modal).
+The link to edit the YAML changes to indicate that a change has occurred and the user can reset that change (‘Restore Default YAML’ button available within the modal).
 The user clicks the install button.

 ### "Success" screen